National Association of Attorneys General

 What do the attorneys general do at NAAG meetings?

-The business agenda of the busy three-four day schedule usually includes several plenary sessions where the Attorneys General meet with state and federal officials to discuss various legal issues impacting the states.
-Plenary sessions also may feature major guest speakers, including the President, cabinet secretaries, Congressional leaders, foreign dignitaries and industry leaders.
-NAAG Committees and task forces also convene at these meetings.
-One of the most valuable aspects of these meetings is that they provide an opportunity to Attorneys General to discuss ideas, issues and share problems and solutions with their colleagues.
+The business agenda of a busy three-day meeting schedule usually includes several plenary sessions where the attorneys general meet with state and federal officials to discuss various legal issues impacting the states.
+Plenary sessions also may feature major guest speakers, including the president, cabinet secretaries, congressional leaders, foreign dignitaries and industry leaders.
+NAAG committees and task forces also convene at these meetings.
+One of the most valuable aspects of these meetings is that they provide an opportunity for attorneys general to discuss ideas, issues and share problems and solutions with their colleagues.

-During the Winter and Summer Meetings, Attorneys General may consider resolutions regarding critical legal and policy matters that affect the powers and duties of their offices.
-During the Summer Meeting, the Attorneys General elect a new slate of officers, and the NAAG President makes new Committee leadership appointments.
-And during the Fall meeting, members discuss critical policy issues and conduct the business of the Association, including the approval of the NAAG budget.
+During the Winter and Summer Meetings, attorneys general may consider resolutions regarding critical legal and policy matters that affect the powers and duties of their offices.
+During the Summer Meeting, the attorneys general elect a new slate of NAAG officers, and the NAAG president makes new committee leadership appointments.
+And during the Fall meeting, members discuss critical policy issues and conduct the business of the Association.